Logo

 Just like in life, things rarely go smoothly or as planned in business.
 Every business owner faces setbacks and challenges.

-But one of the most overlooked reasons small businesses fail is that owners don’t have perseverance or resilience.
+But one of the most overlooked reasons for failure of small business is that owners don’t have perseverance or resilience.

 It’s okay to have setbacks.
 In fact, these are opportunities for learning and growth.
 Don’t let them deter you and keep you from pushing forward to your goal.